troysand/tic-tac-toe/README.md

     - Path: 'game'
     - Method: POST
     - Parameters: user_name, min, max, attempts
-    - Returns: GameForm with initial game state.
+    - Returns: TicTacToeGameForm with initial game state.
     - Description: Creates a new Game. user_name provided must correspond to an existing user - will raise a NotFoundException if not.
 Min must be less than max.
 Also adds a task to a task queue to update the average moves remaining